likarajo/devops-helloworld/README.md

 which can be found at: /var/jenkins_home/secrets/initialAdminPassword OR by `$docker logs <container id>`

 3A. **Configure the CI/CD server**
-* Git, GitHub plugins
+* Install Git, GitHub plugins
-* Maven Integration plugin
+* Install Maven Integration plugin
-* Deploy to Container plugin
-* JDK installation
+* Specify JDK installation
-* Maven installation
+* Specify Maven installation
+* Install Deploy to Container plugin
+* Set credentials

 4. **Create New Job for Continuous Integration (CI) Pipeline**
 * Specify project name: helloworld